stoqs/stoqs/doc/instructions/LOADING.md

    CANONLoader class in `stoqs/loaders/CANON/__init__.py` so that the load scripts (e.g. loadCANON_september2012.py) simply need to be constructed with the OPeNDAP URLs and parameter names for each type of platform.

-4. Create a PostgreSQL database for your campaign, in this example a test database (with '_t' suffix) is created, using psql as user with proper privileges:
+4. (Note: Steps 4-7 are performed by the `loaders/load.py` script.
+You may find it easier to use it to create and load your database.)
+Create a PostgreSQL database for your campaign, in this example a test database (with '_t' suffix) is created, using psql as user with proper
+   privileges:

          create database stoqs_september2012_t owner=stoqsadm template=template_postgis;
          alter database stoqs_september2012_t set timezone='GMT';